addiscent/vagrant-ruby-rails/README.md

 The build tools will output numerous status/progress messages.
 If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, some will also be red-color text output.
 The output messages are color coded by _Vagrant_; green messages indicate those of STDOUT, red messages indicate those of STDERR.

+Red-color messages are common, they do not indicate an error has definitely occured; the author of that particular software simply chose to use STDERR to output trace/status messages.
 Typically, if the build fails, it will often stop with an obvious error message, but in some unusual cases it does not.

-After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate an obvious error.
+After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate a legitimate error.
 If you believe _The Build_ did not complete successfully, see the section near the end of this document titled, "If _The Build_ Fails".

-After the build completes successfully, the last build message reads :
+After the build completes successfully, the last build message reads similar to the following :

               .
               .
-        "==> default: 30 gems installed"
+        "==> default: RubyGems system software updated"

 #### Verify _The Build_